2018 IBL WORKSHOP General INFORMATION

 - Airfare or other travel arrangements to and from the workshop location.

 - Registration fee of $150 (+$3.99 processing fee) submitted with your application.
-This is a non-refundable fee, unless extreme circumstances.
+This is a non-refundable fee, unless extreme circumstances. note: this fee may vary based on workshop, see specific workshop page for specific registration fee.

 - Airport transfers.
 We encourage and will help coordinate shared travel transfers when possible.